oathgg/GameSharp/README.md

 ### Add your own injection method

-You always want to extend your injection method from the `GameSharp.Injection.InjectionBase` class.
+You always want to extend your injection method from the `GameSharp.External.Injection.InjectionBase` class.
 You can add your own injection methods by overriding the `Inject` and `Execute` method.

 ### Anti-Cheat